khaledalmaarii/HackTricks-wiki/generic-methodologies-and-resources/python/bypass-python-sandboxes/README.md

 # Or you could obtain the builtins from a defined function
 get_flag.__globals__['__builtins__']['__import__']("os").system("ls")
 ```
 #### Python3

+Python3 is a powerful programming language that is widely used for various purposes, including web development, data analysis, and automation.
+It provides a rich set of libraries and frameworks that make it easy to develop complex applications.

+However, Python3 also has a feature called "sandboxing" that is designed to restrict the execution of potentially malicious code.
+Sandboxing is commonly used in cloud/SaaS platforms to provide a secure environment for running untrusted code.

+In this section, we will explore various techniques to bypass Python3 sandboxes and execute arbitrary code.
+These techniques can be useful for penetration testers and security researchers to identify vulnerabilities in sandboxed environments.

+Please note that bypassing Python3 sandboxes is a sensitive topic and should only be done with proper authorization and for legitimate purposes.
+Unauthorized access or misuse of these techniques can lead to legal consequences.

+Let's dive into the world of Python3 sandbox bypass techniques and learn how to effectively bypass these security measures.
 ```python
 # Obtain builtins from a globally defined function
 # https://docs.python.org/3/library/functions.html